 Setting up mabl Link with Docker removes the need of installing Java and setting up the Java-based Link Agent distribution on the host machine.
-You can simply run the Link Agent inside a Docker container.
+Instead, you can run the Link Agent inside a Docker container.
 You can get the Link Agent Docker image from the Dockerhub.

-Running the Link Agent inside a Docker container is as simple as running the following command.
+To run the Link Agent inside a Docker container, use the following command.

 $ docker run mablhq/link-agent --api-key <your-api-key> --name <agent-name>

 Alternatively you can run the container as a background daemon process in the following way: